 San Francisco - 1 ½ Hours from Sacramento

 Spend a winter afternoon by the bay by catching a show at the theater or exploring a local museum.
-Enjoy exploring the California Academy of Sciences where you can see Claude the albino alligator or the towering skeletons of a T. rex and a blue whale.
+Enjoy exploring the California Academy of Science, where you can see Claude the albino alligator, or the towering skeletons of a T. rex and a blue whale.
 You can also experience the interactive exhibits at the Exploratorium, catch a theater performance, or grab tickets to a Golden State Warriors game.

 Bodega Bay - 2 Hours from Sacramento

-In wintertime gray whales make their seasonal journey south to Baja California.
+In wintertime, gray whales make their seasonal journey south to Baja California.
 This time of year, keen-eyed whale watchers can often spot them in regions such as Bodega Bay.
 The Bodega Head peninsula juts out about 5 miles into the Pacific, making it a prime spot for whale watching - don't forget to bring your binoculars!

 Lake Tahoe - 2 Hours from Sacramento